All Episodes

 But in order to be fair to all of our listeners, we must allow only one winner per household every 30 days.

-Talk 102 will call in during the contest.
+Talk 100s all in during the contest.

-But please remember, only one winner per household every 30 days from Talk 102, Central Illinois' talk radio.
+But please remember, only one winner per household every 30 days from Talk 102, Central Illinois' Talk Radio.

 Anger, hostility, and mental stress have long been linked to heart attacks.

-For more severe heart problems, he reported to the American College of Cardiology that the task of making a short speech was stressful enough to cause ischemia in people who normally do not show it.
+In a study at the University of Florida College of Medicine, for more severe heart problems, he reported to the American College of Cardiology that the task of making a short speech was stressful enough to cause ischemia in people who normally do not show it.

-Proud to be one of Peoria's three fine hospitals.
+To your help, brought to you by Proctor Hospital, proud to be one of Peoria's three fine hospitals.

-I'm Lyle Dean.
+I'm Weil Dean.

 Have you ever heard the saying that you're only as old as you feel?